harrispopgen/mushi/docs/_sources/developer.rst.txt

 Test notebook
 =============

-A test notebook that simulates under the linkage-free forward model (where the PRF composite likelihood is not approximate): `<notebooks/simulation_simple.html>`_
+A test notebook that simulates under the linkage-free forward model (where the PRF composite likelihood is not approximate): `<notebooks/simulation.ipynb>`_

+Note that this notebook is used to build a docs page.

 Todo list
 =========